keya-dialog/jsalt-dialogue-lab/README.md

 ```bash
 ./scripts/finetune_multiwoz22_conditional_mlm.sh huggyllama/llama-7b
 ```
-- However, you may want to start small.
-So also explore small models `EleutherAI/pythia-70m`, set number of training steps to much lower number, etc.
+- However, you may want to start small; Explore small models like `EleutherAI/pythia-70m`, set number of training steps to much lower number, etc.
 - Warning: see how checkpoint works.
 Adjust `save_steps` so you will have at least some checkpoint after training.

 </details>